Give us 'workable' Brexit proposals, EU tells British PM May

 BRUSSELS (Reuters) - The European Union’s chief negotiator urged Prime Minister Theresa May on Friday to come up with “workable” proposals for Brexit and overcome “huge and serious” differences to prevent Britain from crashing out of the bloc without a deal.

-On the second day of a summit more focused on migration than Brexit, leaders of the other 27 EU countries discussed Britain’s departure without May, united in turning up the pressure on a leader to overcome rifts in her government and move forward.
+On the second day of a summit more focused on migration than Brexit, leaders of the other 27 EU countries discussed Britain’s departure without May, united in turning up the pressure on her to overcome rifts in the government and move forward.

-May has so far been reluctant to spell out detailed Brexit plans because of deep divisions in her ruling Conservative Party and government over the terms of Britain’s biggest foreign policy shift in almost half a century.
+May has so far been reluctant to spell out detailed Brexit plans because of deep divisions in her ruling Conservative Party over the terms of Britain’s biggest foreign policy shift in almost half a century.

 But she has promised to thrash out an agreement with her top team of ministers at a meeting next week and intends to present a policy document, or white paper, setting out the government’s aims for a future partnership after that.